w3tecch/express-typescript-boilerplate/README.md

 });
 ```

-> So you have a pet factory to create sample data, but we need a seeder to run this awesome factory.
+> This factory helps us to create a fake pet to seed to the database.

-Run this command in your terminal and call the new seeder "create pets".
+Run this command in your terminal and call the new seeder `create pets`.
 ```
 npm run console make:seed
 ```